johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ### "Known to be local" distributed actors

 Usually programming with distributed actors means assuming that an actor may be remote, and thus only `Codable` parameters/return types may be used with it.
-This is a sound and resilient model, however it sometimes becomes an annoying limitation when an actor is "known to be local".
+This is a sound and resilient model, however it sometimes becomes a frustrating limitation when an actor is "known to be local".

-This situation sometimes ocurs when developing a form of manager actor which always has a single local instance per cluster node, but also is reachable by other nodes as a distributed actor.
+This situation sometimes occurs when developing a form of manager actor which always has a single local instance per cluster node, but also is reachable by other nodes as a distributed actor.
 Since the actor is defined as distributed, we can only send messages which can be encoded to it, however sometimes such APIs have a few specialized local functions which make sense locally, but are never actually sent remotely.
 We do want to have these local-only messages to be handled by exactly the same actor as the remote messages, to avoid race conditions and accidental complexity from splitting it up into multiple actors.

+Another situation where piercing through the distributed isolation model is useful is testing.
+While unit testing distributed actors, it is sometimes useful to peek into their internal state and write assertions against such otherwise inaccessible state.

-A specific example of such pattern is the [CASPaxos protocol](https://arxiv.org/abs/1802.07000), which is a popular distributed consensus protocol which performs a distributed compare-and-set operation over a distributed register.
-It's API accepts a `change` function, which naturally we cannot (and do not want to) serialize and send around the cluster, however the local proposer wants to accept such function:
+Another specific example of such pattern is the [CASPaxos protocol](https://arxiv.org/abs/1802.07000), which is a popular distributed consensus protocol which performs a distributed compare-and-set operation over a distributed register.
+It's API accepts a `change` closure, which naturally we cannot (and do not want to) serialize and send around the cluster, however the local proposer wants to accept such function:

 ```swift
 distributed actor Proposer<Value: Codable> {